-In symmetric encryption, there is only one key, and all communicating parties use the same key for encryption and decryption.
+In symmetric encryption, there is only one key, and all communicating parties use the same (secret) key for both encryption and decryption.
 In asymmetric, or public key, encryption, there are two keys: one key is used for encryption, and a different key is used for decryption.
-Either key can be used for either action, but data encrypted with the first key can only be decrypted with the second key, and vice versa.
-One key is kept private (hence the "private key" name), while the encryption key is shared publicly, for anyone to use – hence the "public key" name.
-Asymmetric encryption is a foundational technology for SSL (TLS).
+The decryption key is kept private (hence the "private key" name), while the encryption key is shared publicly, for anyone to use (hence the "public key" name).
+Asymmetric encryption is a foundational technology for TLS (often called SSL).

-An encryption algorithm is the mathematical formula used to transform data into ciphertext.
-An algorithm will use the key in order to alter the data in a predictable way, so that even though the encrypted data will appear random, it can be turned back into plaintext by using the key again.
+An encryption algorithm is the method used to transform data into ciphertext.
+An algorithm will use the encryption key in order to alter the data in a predictable way, so that even though the encrypted data will appear random, it can be turned back into plaintext by using the decryption key.

-A brute force attack is when an attacker who does not know the key for decryption attempts to determine the key by making thousands or millions of guesses.
+A brute force attack is when an attacker who does not know the decryption key attempts to determine the key by making millions or billions of guesses.
 Brute force attacks are much faster with modern computers, which is why encryption has to be extremely strong and complex.
-Most modern encryption methods, coupled with high-quality passwords, are resistant to brute force attacks, although they may be in the future as computers become more and more powerful.
-Weak passwords are still susceptible to this type of attack.
+Most modern encryption methods, coupled with high-quality passwords, are resistant to brute force attacks, although they may become vulnerable to such attacks in the future as computers become more and more powerful.
+Weak passwords are still susceptible to brute force attacks.

-Encryption is foundational for a variety of technologies, but it is especially important for keeping HTTP requests and responses secure, and for authenticating website origin servers.
+Encryption is foundational for a variety of technologies, but it is especially important for keeping HTTP requests and responses secure.
 The protocol responsible for this is called HTTPS (Hypertext Transfer Protocol Secure).
 A website served over HTTPS instead of HTTP will have a URL that begins with https:// instead of http://, usually represented by a secured lock in the address bar.

 HTTPS uses the encryption protocol called Transport Layer Security (TLS).
 In the past, an earlier encryption protocol called Secure Sockets Layer (SSL) was the standard, but TLS has replaced SSL.
-A website that implements HTTPS will have an SSL certificate installed on its origin server.
+A website that implements HTTPS will have a TLS certificate installed on its origin server.
 Learn more about TLS and HTTPS.